 Bottom Line

-Lufthansa is currently flying first class products out of Frankfurt (FRA) and Munich (MUC) airports.
-And you'll only find Lufthansa First Class on Lufthansa's 747-8i and A340-600 aircraft.
+Lufthansa is currently flying first-class products out of Frankfurt (FRA) and Munich (MUC) airports.
+You'll only find Lufthansa First Class on Lufthansa's Airbus A380, Airbus A340-600, and Boeing 747-8 aircraft.

 Overall, the best options for “easy to accrue miles” plus “low cash costs” are Aeroplan, LifeMiles, and MileagePlus.
 Using these programs to book Lufthansa first class should be your best bet, but remember that you'll only have access to redemptions 15 days before the flight.